alescervenka/karna/_posts/2017-02-24-installing-r.markdown

 ?lm
 ```

-If you want to study documentation of a particular package issue the command _library(help = "packagename")_.
+If you want to study documentation of a particular package, issue the command _library(help = "packagename")_.
 For example, you can use the following command in order to get documentation for the datasets package:

 ```script
 library(help = "datasets")